Posandu/tronic247/posts/how-to-create-a-snowfall-with-javascript/index.md

 tags: ['animations', 'christmas', 'css', 'javascript']
 img: /wp-content/uploads/2021/12/How-to-create-a-snowfall-with-Javascript.png
 updated: '2024-06-13'
+excerpt: A simple tutorial on how to create a snowfall effect with JavaScript.
 ---

 Hello people!
 It’s Christmas time!
 So let’s create a snowfall effect with JavaScript.
 It’s only pure JavaScript.
 No jQuery or other libraries.
 Just plain JavaScript.
 So let’s create snowfall with Javascript.